glasnosh/Meteocuadros/README.md

 # Meteocuadros
 Arduino based weather station &amp; PHP frontend

+License
+Arduino's IDE and many other libraries and utilities are licensed under a Creative Commons Attribution Share-Alike license.
+Check details here: https://www.arduino.cc/en/Main/FAQ
+Any code writed by me for this miniproject is licensed under the same license.

 Tips:
 - License is
 - SIM Card must be PIN unlocked.